-Our BEST Program for 1Ls, which includes First Week and Structured Study Groups, is designed to help you develop autonomous, reflective learning skills needed to succeed in law school, on the bar exam and in law practice.
-Dean Michael Hunter Schwartz is the designer of the program and author of Expert Learning for Law Students and What the Best Law Teachers Do.
+Our Bowen Student Success Program for 1Ls, which includes First Week and Student Success Teams, is designed to help you develop autonomous, reflective learning skills needed to succeed in law school, on the bar exam and in law practice.

 Principles of Cooperative Learning